Replacing the unloader valve

 Photo 3: Install the new switch

-If your compressor starts up fine on the first start of the day, but stalls and makes a loud humming sound on subsequent tries, you’ve got a bum “unloader” valve.
+If your air compressor starts up fine on the first start of the day, but stalls and makes a loud humming sound on subsequent tries, you’ve got a bum “unloader” valve.
+Air compressor repair can be simple.
 The unloader valve is what makes the “psssssst” sound when the motor shuts off after reaching operating pressure.
 It’s actually venting the residual pressure from the compressor head so the motor doesn’t have to work as hard on the next startup.

 Start by unplugging the compressor.
 Then open the drain valve at the bottom of the tank to depressurize it.
 Next, remove the 1/4-in. line going to the unloader valve (Photo 1).
 Then use a slip-joint pliers or small pipe wrench to remove the quick-connect fitting, pressure regulator and gauge from the pressure switch.